 • growth of the skeletal system during the period of physical formation.

-Determining the level of testosterone is carried out as a result of the delivery of the corresponding one, which is performed starting from the sixth day of menstrual flow.
-Depending on the results, the absence or presence of pathological processes and changes in the woman's body is determined.
+Determination of testosterone levels is carried out as a result of taking the corresponding test, which is performed starting from the sixth day of menstrual flow.
+Depending on the results, the absence or presence of pathological processes and changes in the woman’s body is determined.

 Testosterone is responsible for the development of muscle mass

-If, according to the results of this analysis, an increased level of testosterone is detected, then this is an indicator that a certain kind of pathological changes are occurring in women's health.
+If the results of this analysis reveal an increased level of testosterone, then this is an indication that a certain kind of pathological changes are occurring in women's health.

-At the same time, it is imperative that you immediately seek qualified medical help, since even the slightest delay can adversely affect the reproductive functions of the body and lead to irreparable and serious consequences.
-Only timely treatment is the key to a speedy recovery and prevention of serious complications.
+In this case, you should immediately seek qualified medical help, since even the slightest delay can negatively affect the reproductive functions of the body and lead to irreparable and serious consequences.
+Only timely treatment is the key to a speedy recovery and prevention of the development of serious complications.

-There are various factors that can affect the level of testosterone in the female body, the main ones are:
+Completely different factors can affect the level of testosterone in the female body, the main ones being:

 • pregnancy;

-• long-term use of certain drugs, mainly birth control pills;
+• long-term use of certain medications, mainly birth control pills;

 • ovarian tumor;